-As more businesses become data-driven, cloud data warehouses have continued to gain traction as one of the best tools for storing and analyzing large amounts of data.
+As more businesses become data-driven, cloud data warehouses have continued to gain traction as one of the best tools for storing data processing and analyzing large amounts of data.
 But what exactly is a cloud data warehouse?

 A cloud data warehouse is a type of database that's hosted on the internet, which allows users to rapidly store and query large volumes of structured or unstructured data.